Search

 1. Will claiming the Employee Retention Credit create taxable income (or reduce a loss)?

 Yes.
-IRS Notice 2021-20 provides that an employer receiving an employee retention credit (“ERC”) refund should not include the credit in gross income for federal income tax purposes; however, under rules similar to IRC Section 280C (which also applies to other tax credits, such as R&D credits), such employer should reduce their wage expense by such amount in 2020 and/or 2021, as applicable.
+IRS Notice 2021-20 provides that an employer receiving an ERC refund should not include the credit in gross income for federal income tax purposes; however, under rules similar to Code Section 280C (which also applies to other tax credits, such as R&D credits), such employer should reduce their wage expense by such amount in 2020 and/or 2021, as applicable (but see Number 2 for the timing of making such adjustment).

 If the company was in a taxable income position in either 2020 and/or 2021 (or had a loss less than the credit), the reduction of wage expense related to the credit may result in an increase in federal taxable income for that year.
 The same would hold true to the extent that claiming the ERC shifted a company from a taxable loss to a taxable income position.

-Note, however, ordinary and necessary business expense under IRC Section 162 at the time the fees are paid or accrued.
+Note, however, professional fees paid in accordance with claiming the ERC may generally be deductible as ordinary and necessary business expense under Code Section 162 at the time the fees are paid or accrued.

 2. For which years should I adjust or amend my federal income tax return?